IntelLabs/atlas-cli/examples/README.md

 # Atlas Test Framework

-A testing framework for Atlas CLI that enables automated testing of C2PA ML provenance workflows, integrity verification, and manifest management.
+A testing framework for Atlas CLI that enables automated testing of AI provenance workflows, integrity verification, and manifest management.

 The Atlas Test Framework provides:
 - Automated execution of Atlas CLI commands